TroyMoses/sportsClubManagementSystem/README.md

-# sportsClubManagementSystem
+# lecturers-allocation
-Management system for BU sports club
+A django project for allocating lecturers course units for a given semester